Maha-Magdy/delicious-food-game/README.md

 # Delicious Food Game

-This game is concentration game for people who love fast food like Mcdonalds,KFC and so on.
+This game is a concentration game for people who love fast food like Mcdonalds, KFC, and so on.
+Built with Javascript.

 ## instruction For Game